jarolrod/bitcoin-core-rc-testing/docs/v0.21/testing-0.21rc2.md

 This release introduces [Signet](https://bitcoinops.org/en/topics/signet/), a new testing network.
 Signet does away with decentralized proof-of-work in favor of a centralized consensus mechanism where a group with authority is in charge of creating new blocks based on valid signatures.
 The aim is to create a testing network that is predictable and reliable.

 ## 1. Manual Testing
 The [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) contains excellent documentation on connecting to and testing Signet.
-Follow this [guide](https://en.bitcoin.it/wiki/Signet) to test signet.
+Follow this [guide](https://en.bitcoin.it/wiki/Signet) to test Signet.

 ---